dryu99/boonwegig-pub/README.md

   - [x] do simple one for now where each event link is mapped to its parsed json
   - [x] how to handle in production? should be fine if there's a TTL
 - [x] be more specific for logging at scraper end (include which events and artist names got persisted to db, not just a count)
-- [ ] double check chatgpt prompt, it seems to still hallucinate with multiple days
+- [x] double check chatgpt prompt
   - [ ] just in general, go through list of edge cases below and try to fix and test with playground
   - [ ] also just go through localhost boonwegig and see if everything is accurate
+  - [ ] how does chatgpt know what to set for the year actaully? maybe i should look into leveraging the instagram post timestamp somehow...
+  - [ ] drop db and reseed
+  - [ ] figure out why 100% Lovers Rock event couldn't be created properly (we should really create custom errors for chatgpt)
+- [ ] ananlyze the 502 error text file i got
-- [ ] add instagram_id field and down up db (just to see lol)
+- [x] add instagram_id field and down up db (just to see lol)
-- [ ] add a happy path for MULTIPLE_DAYS option where we can ask chatgpt if the same artist is performing or not
+- [x] add a happy path for MULTIPLE_DAYS option where we can ask chatgpt if the same artist is performing or not
+  - [ ] do this later
-- [ ] damnit the single day multiple time case gets flagged for things like "sep 9, 8-11pm" since technically those are two times... its still okay i guess since its still a happy path but we should prob look into it
+- [x] damnit the single day multiple time case gets flagged for things like "sep 9, 8-11pm" since technically those are two times... its still okay i guess since its still a happy path but we should prob look into it
 - [ ] consider adding some tests for chatgpt numeric responses, just so evrytime we change the prompt, we still get what we expect more or less. even though we'll get charged for running these tests, we won't need to run them often, only when we change the prompt
   - [ ] just have a few basic tests (1 valid post, a few invalid)
 - [ ] make changes to separate better between debug and info logs (we have way too many info logs)
   - [ ] info logs go into prod
   - [ ] debug logs are for dev
+  - [ ] investigate why logs aren't always written to file (maybe im logging too much)
 - [ ] double check what to do with isFree flag. maybe we make this NON NULL too.
   - [ ] also check how it works with donation text
 - [ ] set up vps (for scraper)